Mel Goldstein: Retirement

 On August 23, 2011, WTNH announced Goldstein's retirement after 25 years of service.
 In celebration of his over two decades of service, the station produced a prime-time tribute to Goldstein noting all he did for the station over the years.

 In the summer of 2015, weekday meteorologist Gil Simmons was promoted to Chief Meteorologist.
 His on-air schedule was expanded to include the noon weekday newscasts along with his current weekday morning schedule for News8's Good Morning Connecticut which currently runs from 4:00-7:00 AM. and 9:00-10:00 A.M., filling Goldstein's on-air time slot after his retirement.

-Later on the noon newscasts would be discontinued from Simmmons' schedule after the hiring of a new weekend/fill-in meteorologist, shifting a member of the weather team from weekends to weekdays at noon and 4:00 P.M.
+Later on the noon newscasts would be discontinued from Simmons' schedule after the hiring of a new weekend/fill-in meteorologist, shifting a member of the weather team from weekends to weekdays at noon and 4:00 P.M.
 Simmons started at WTNH in February 2003.

 Death

 On January 18, 2012, Mel Goldstein died from complications and declining health after a 16 year battle with multiple myeloma at the age of 66.
 He is survived by his wife Arlene and two daughters Laura and Melodie.

 On August 20, 2012 Goldstein's wife Arlene, Mayor Joseph Maturo, Jr. and the town of East Haven hosted a brief ceremony along with other officials, family, and friends to unveil a memorial park bench with a special engraved message in Mel's honor which was placed at the East Haven town beach.
-The bench was donated by Goldstein's wife Arlene who passed away a few years later.
+The bench was donated by Goldstein's wife Arlene, who died a few years later.